Sample Answer

 Transforming Innovator: Jesus

-As can be seen, Jesus’ teachings were based on how man should live life here on earth by loving his fellow mankind through words and actions.
+As can be seen, Jesus’ teachings were based on how a man should live life here on earth by loving his fellow humanity through words and actions.
 These acts of love were not a guarantee of eternal life but rather a way of manifesting God’s love for man through man’s acts of love.
 Jesus made it clear that salvation or entry into an eternal life did not depend on works but on accepting the saving grace of God that came from the crucifixion of Jesus Christ.
 In other words, man was encouraged to do good here on earth just as God does good to man here on earth.
 However, the good that man does is not the ticket to eternal life, but believing in Jesus Christ is the way to eternal life.
-This then nullifies the saint’s way of life in that if a saint lives by doing good to man here on earth but rejects Jesus as the savior as the only way to heaven, then their perceived purpose of earthly life is null and void.
+This nullifies the saint’s way of life in that if a saint lives by doing good to man here on earth but rejects Jesus as the savior as the only way to heaven, then their perceived purpose of earthly life is null and void.
 Every person is encouraged to do good, and those who go the extra mile of accepting salvation will reap eternal rewards.
-Here, Jesus affirms, in my opinion, that man is cut out to live a heroic life where he gives himself for others and attains happiness from the actions and even additional bonus happiness and reward of eternal life if he accepts the free gift of salvation.
+Here, Jesus affirms, in my opinion, that man is cut out to live a heroic life where he gives himself for others and attains happiness from the actions and even additional bonus happiness and reward of eternal life if he accepts the gift of salvation.
 From this view, God wants man to live a heroic rather than a saintly life; the secular saint is not an option.

 The Spirit of Modernity: Michelangelo

-In this modernist view of the Christian religion, God is seen as wanting man to draw closer to Him and be like Him in His nature.
+In this modernist view of the Christian religion, God wants a man to draw closer to Him and be like Him in His nature.
 God is love and wants man to live in love right here on earth.
 Adam in the picture receives the character of God, which is spread to the human race.
 Love is to be shared among men.
 In my view, sharing love requires actions that depict love and care toward another human being.
 Again, the acts of love are more heroic than a saintly way of life.
 This is because the givers and recipients of love are on earth, and they benefit from the said acts while living on earth.
-When a person shows acts of love and kindness to another, they both experience the love and the joy that comes with it.
+When a person shows acts of love and kindness to another, they experience the love and the joy that comes with it.

 Sigmund Freud and the Human as a ‘Rational Animal’